rflpazini/articles/ephemeral-demo/slides.md

 # Ship Faster and Test Smarter with Ephemeral Environments

-**Problem**
-PRs are hard to review without a live environment.
-Feedback loops get long.
-Bugs slip through.

-**Architecture**
+## Slide 1: Problem

+"Reviewing PRs without a live environment slows teams and hides bugs.
+I will show a preview environment that anyone can copy today."

+Action: Show repo tree quickly.

+---

+## Slide 2: Architecture (20 seconds)

-Buildx and Bake produce a tagged image.
-Compose deploys a tiny stack.
+"Buildx and Bake produce a tagged image.
+Compose deploys the stack.
 Traefik routes by host.
-Teardown is one command.
+Teardown is one command."

-**Value**
-Faster feedback.
-Less risk.
-Lower cost.
-A template you can copy today.

-**QR**
-Repo link and a gist with Makefile and Compose files.
+[Diagram showing: Buildx + Bake → Tagged Image → Compose + Traefik → Live URL]

+---

+## Slide 3: Value and next steps (30 seconds)

+Bullets to say out loud:

+- Instant PR previews improve feedback and reduce risk
+- Template is portable to a VPS or CI with a few env vars
+- Add a nightly reaper and a PR workflow to automate lifecycle

+---

+## Slide 4: QR (10 seconds)

+Ask the audience to scan and star.

+[QR code linking to repository]